Tellusant/docs/maps/tellusant-usa-city-def.md

 ---
-title: "United States – Metropolitan Statistical Areas (MSA) Covered in TelluBase"
+title: "United States – Cities Covered in TelluBase"
 description: "States are often too high level for insights in the U.S. Counties are too detailed."
 image: /assets/social-card-map.png
 ---
-# United States – Metropolitan Statistical Areas (MSA) Covered in TelluBase
+# United States – Cities Covered in TelluBase
 ## *TelluBase Definitions*

 States are often too high level for insights in the U.S. Counties are too detailed.
-The U.S. government therefore developed Metropolitan Statistical Areas to allow for better policy making.
+The U.S. government therefore developed Metropolitan Statistical Areas (MSAs) to allow for better policy making.
 Instead of subdividing the entire country, the MSAs focus on cities.

 Our **TelluBase** database uses MSAs to define cities down to 100,000 inhabitants.